JasellR/TelDirectory/README.md

 *   **Customization**:
     *   Dark Mode support.
     *   Language toggle (English/Español).
     *   Configurable root path for the directory data via the Settings page.
-The application expects structural directory names like `zonebranch`, `branch`, `department` and the main menu file `mainmenu.xml` to be in **lowercase** within this root path.
+The application expects the `MainMenu.xml` file to be PascalCase and structural directory names like `zonebranch`, `branch`, `department` to be in **lowercase** within this root path.
     *   Configurable Host and Port for URLs embedded in XMLs (if IP Phone service is used) via the Settings page.

 ## Project Structure